Executive Assistant for Real Estate- Your On-Demand Partner

 Hire someone with sharp interpersonal and written skills to maintain professionalism and build rapport with your clients.

-An executive assistant real estate often assists with promotional activities and marketing strategies.
+An executive assistant in real estate often assists with promotional activities and marketing strategies.

 They may manage social media accounts, design flyers, or post property listings on real estate platforms.